-Choosing a list-making app requires familiarity with product features and criteria that make it “the one.”
+Choosing a to-do list app requires familiarity with product features and criteria that make it “the one.”
 This is especially true when choosing an app that will be used by not only you, but your family as well.

-Here, we look at the world of list-making apps, to zero in on what’s most important when choosing the one that’s perfect for you and your family.
+Here, we look at the world of to-do list apps, to zero in on what’s most important when choosing the one that’s perfect for you and your family.

 The look and feel of an app is about more than just aesthetics.
 It’s about how you interact with the app and how you feel when you’re using it.
 Whether it looks structured and rigid, giving it a stricter feel, or if it takes a more fluid approach, using soft lines and showing some personality; this is all part of the design, look, and feel.
 Certain designs appeal to older adults, while others may appeal to children, or the young at heart.